razoumov/publish/01-base.md

 >> ~~~
 >> Note that 80 degrees is written as a real
 >> number 80.0.
 The division of integers in Chapel returns an integer, then, as `rows` and `cols` are
->> integers, we must have 80 as real so that the cocient is not truncated.
+>> integers, we must have 80 as real so that the result is not truncated.
 >> ~~~ {.bash}
 >> $ chpl baseSolver.chpl -o baseSolver
 >> $ ./baseSolver